 If we are not able to recover your data, you do not pay anything besides the diagnostic fee.
 If we cannot recover your data, we can send your drive to our lab partner, DriveSavers (www.drivesavers.com) for a free evaluation.

 You can choose how you get your data back!
 Your target drive can be an external hard drive, a flash drive, a DVD, onto a new Mac, or onto your repaired Mac if we are also replacing your Mac’s hard drive.
 If we are putting your recovered data onto your Mac, we try to make your data look as close as possible to how it did before the drive failed.

-You are welcome to bring in an external hard drive for us to use as a target as long as it is blank or okay to be erased.
+You are welcome to supply your own external hard drive for us to use as a target as long as you trust it to safely hold your data and it is blank or okay to be erased.
 If you do not have one, we sell external hard drives from several leading brands such as Glyph, LaCie, G-Drive, and Seagate.

-It is possible, depending on the drive.
-Clicking indicates a mechanical issue, which are best recovered in a lab.
+We can!
+Clicking indicates a mechanical issue which may require a clean room (also frequently called a lab) for recovery.
 The hardware we use for data recovery allows us to pinpoint where data lives on the hard drive.
 Sometimes, the drive only clicks when accessing certain areas of the drive and it is possible there is no data on that part of the drive!
 All cases are different but clicking does not mean you are doomed to pay a higher cost for a lab recovery.

 A clean room (also frequently called a lab) is a highly sterile work environment where the temperature and humidity are controlled.
 Clean room environments are air-filtered to protect drives from contamination from airborne particles.
 Why does a drive need to be protected from dust or other airborne particles?
 Inside your drive, there are platters that spin thousands of times a minute.
 Magnetic heads sit right above these platters to read and write data but they never touch.
 The tiniest speck of dust touching the inner workings of a hard drive can mean permanent data loss.